Legit.ng: Popularity

 As of July 2015, it has more than 13 million monthly readers and is ranked as the 7th overall most visited website in Nigeria and the first among publishers by Alexa.
-Currently the website's Facebook community has over 4.3 million members.
+Currently, the website's Facebook page has over 7.5 million members.
 Legit.ng is the biggest publisher on Facebook by the audience in ‘Media’ category.

 In October 2018 the number of Legit TV YouTube channel subscribers exceeded 100,000 and the page got verified by the network.
 It has been ranked among the top 50 YouTube channels in Nigeria by vidooly.com.

-Contributors

-Bloggers and columnists include Japheth J. Omojuwa, Tolu Ogunlesi, and Ogunlowo Joseph.
-Legit.ng also generates content based on user-submitted stories.